kvadou/kvadou/README.md

 ### Hi there 👋

-My name is Doug and I currently work as a Talent Advocate at Nerdery in Edina, MN.
+My name is Doug and I currently work as a Senior Talent Acquisition Partner at Electric.
 I've been recruiting for the past 7 years, primarily focused on hiring Software Engineers in the Twin Cities metro area.
 I am in the process of expanding my professional skills software development through the University of Minnesota coding bootcamp.
 Check out my repo's to see what I've been working on!

 <!--